Building a pontoon houseboat with recycled products.

 I am thinking of building a pontoon houseboat with recycled products.
-I want to build a cheap and simple houseboat and I want to use recyled products.
+I want to build a cheap and simple houseboat and I want to use recycled products.
 I am a metal worker of 22 years so the obvious although an old method is to build it in steel.

-My idea is to get discarded 270 litre hot water tanks, cut an access panel in them, clean out and rust proof each tank and reseal it.
+My idea is to get discarded 270 liter hot water tanks, cut an access panel in them, clean out and rust proof each tank and reseal it.
 Then I would weld each end together until I reach the desired length.

 Then I would weld a 2x2 x 1/4 angle along the length of pontoon at a 2.5 mm dress skin along the length also meeting the platform as this will hide any brackets holding the platform and provide a cleaner appearance as well as to provide additional strength along the pontoon.

 My aim is to weld 2 tanks as a test for weight handling, and if all works out, the cabin I will make out of play and oregon pine laminated in woven glass, then coated in 2 pack paint.
 The pontoons will be rust protected and painted in an epoxy paint.

 Well Davo, thanks for posting your plans and ideas of building a pontoon houseboat with recycled products.
 It will definitely reduced the clutter in the landfills.